Plus or Minus Thirty Seconds: Time & Watches

 Emporio Armani Sportivo Chronograph AR5963

-It wears very well and my Sportivo performed reliably during a high operational tempo year in Afghanistan.
+With a 43mm case, it is a large watch but it wears very well and my Sportivo performed reliably during a rather stressful year in Afghanistan.
 While I don’t wear it often now, it reminds me of that chapter of my life and still gets a little wrist time on occasion.

 Best I can tell, the AR5963 model is no longer offered.
 Emporio Armani watches